 Welcome to the website of the TMF Reference Model.
 The TMF Reference Model was originally developed under the auspices of the Drug Information Association (DIA) Document and Records Management Community and is now part of the Clinical Data Interchange Standards Consortium (CDISC).

 The TMF Reference Model provides standardized taxonomy and metadata and outlines a reference definition of TMF content using standard nomenclature.
 The Model is not intended to be taken and used “off-the-shelf” but can be adapted to an electronic or paper TMF, and does not endorse, nor require, any specific technology for application.
 Organizations are under no obligation to adopt the TMF Reference Model.

 Over the next few months, the content of this website will be transitioning to the CDISC website.
-Once this transition is complete, only the Discussion Forum and Change Request process will remain on this site.
+Once this transition is complete, only the Discussion Forum will remain on this site (the Change Request Process is now only available on the CDISC website).
 If you want to contribute to the Discussion Forum, please ensure you REGISTER.
 Note: you do NOT need to register to just read the Discussion Forum content!
 Please respect the rules of the forum or you will be removed!
 Registering to use the discussion forum on this website does NOT sign you up to keep informed about CDISC and the TMF Reference Model….. it is ONLY to use the forum!
 If you also want to keep informed about CDISC and the TMF Reference Model, you must register on the CDISC website: https://www.cdisc.org/stay-informed.